Is localization critical for cross-border online success?

 - Sizes and measurements: sizes and measurements are not universal.
 So, make sure you adapt these into local/regional customs.

 - Customer support: if you sell products outside your home country, make sure your customer service team(s) can answer calls and messages in a foreign language.
-Also, questions can arise that you may not have heard before, just because these can be very market or country specific.
+Also, questions can arise that you may not have heard before, just because these can be very market or country-specific.

 - Customer service hotline: if you allow your customers to contact you by telephone, ensure you use a hotline phone number that feels ‘local’ and is compliant to local rules and regulations. (more about that here)

 - Quality labels (e.g. TüV, e-Trust) and review scores: when entering a new country, also check which trust marks your prospective customers value.
-Such labels and review scores contribute to the trust and confidence of doing business with you.
+Such labels and review scores contribute to the trust and confidence in doing business with you.

 This may all seem very simple.
-With Google and a portion of common sense you can come a long way.
+With Google and a portion of common sense, you can come a long way.
 Nonetheless, when it comes to the details, you probably need the expertise of a specialist to get it right.

 Please call us abroad